Skip to main content

 #TeachersMissing advocacy campaign

-44 million additonal teachers are needed worldwide to ensure universal primary and secondary education by 2030.
+44 million additional teachers are needed worldwide to ensure universal primary and secondary education by 2030.

 The #TeachersMissing advocacy campaign by the Teacher Task Force for 2024 is sounding the alarm on the urgent need to address global teacher shortages.